rajatgirotra/study/cplusplus/src/amps_60East/1_README.txt

 AMPS transaction log
 ====================
 AMPS uses a message store for replication which is called the AMPS transaction log.
-Same transaction log is also used for durable subscriptions and message replay.
+Same transaction log is also used for durable subscriptions,message replay and replicating messages between multiple AMPS instances.

 More details
 ============